rightbear/odin_template/README.md

 $ npx nodemon
 ```

-7. If you only want to use `nodemon` to test a single JavaScript file, run the application using the following `nodemon` command followed by the application's file name.
+7. If you only want to use `nodemon` to run a single JavaScript file, run the application using the following `nodemon` command followed by the application's file name.
 The file will be restarted automatically.
 ```
 $ nodemon main.js
 ```